 If you are making the paste at a campsite, wash off the paste at least 200 feet away from water sources (REI).

 Dani Pender, who also enjoying hitting the trails, prefers to use ammonia on her bug bites.
 Like baking soda, ammonia neutralizes the pH of the bite, providing relief.
-She'll often carry a stick of After Bite Advanced Formula in her bag.
-Combining an antihistamine with ammonia, baking soda, and tea tree oil provides fast-acting pain and irritation relief.
-After Bite is less messy than a small bag of baking soda and easier to apply.
+She'll also often carry a stick of StingEze MAX Bug Bite Relief Pen Dauber in her bag.
+Combining benzocaine, phenol, and camphor helps provide maximum bug bite itch relief and bee sting relief.
+StingEze is also less messy than a small bag of baking soda and easier to apply.

 Don't let bug bites ruin your summer!
 Try one of these products and #goanimalfree!

-Disclaimer: The product and/or medical information provided on VeganMed is of a general nature and is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
-Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition or product.
+Disclaimer: The product and/or information provided on VeganMed is of a general nature and is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
+We do not lab test the products to confirm that they are free from animal ingredients, and it is possible that the formulation and ingredients could have changed.
+Always seek the advice of your physician or other qualified healthcare provider with any questions you may have regarding a medical condition or product.
+The information provided in this post is accurate and up to date as of the date it was written.
+However, please note that circumstances and facts may change over time, and new information may become available that could alter the accuracy or relevance of the content.
+We encourage readers to verify and cross-reference any information provided here with trusted sources or consult relevant professionals for the most current and accurate updates.

 Want to see more animal-free products?
 Visit our online marketplace!